ecolabardini/ecolabardini.github.io/_posts/2016-07-05-jshell-streams-lambda-jdk9-testing-some snippets.md

   .getAsDouble()
 ~~~

-Of course there is simpler and quicker ways to resolve this examples with just ``/bin/bash`` (using grep, sort, awk etc), but the purpose here is that your code can be tested as you create it, and way before you are done with your whole project.
+Of course there are simpler and quicker ways to solve these examples with just ``/bin/bash`` (using grep, sort, awk etc), but the purpose here is that your code can be tested as you create it, and way before you are done with your whole project.

 ### References